Best Microspikes for Hiking in Snow & Ice (2023)

 I was cursing myself as I cautiously hiked along the Appalachian Trail in Virginia to Wilburn Ridge – sans microspikes – slipping on ultra-slick icy patches.

-The snow hiking season has just begun and it was crystal-clear that microspikes were to be a part of my future.
+The snow hiking season had only just begun and it was clear that microspikes would be in my future.
 Thankfully, they are fairly affordable.

 Quick Picks: Microspikes